 The excess penetrant needs to be removed from the sample surface.
-Depending on the dye penetrant type, The removal method is selected from water-washable, solvent-removable, lipophilic post-emulsifiable, or hydrophilic post-emulsifiable, etc. Emulsifiers are used for the highest sensitivity level, and it chemically reacts with the oily penetrant, thus making it easier to remove using water spray.
+Depending on the dye penetrant type, The removal method is selected from water-washable, solvent-removable, lipophilic post-emulsifiable, hydrophilic post-emulsifiable, etc. Emulsifiers are used for the highest sensitivity level, and it chemically react with the oily penetrant, thus making it easier to remove using water spray.
 The excess penetrant has to be removed thoroughly otherwise, on the application of the developer, it may leave a background in the developed area that can mask indications or defects.
 Also, while using solvent remover and lint-free cloth, care must be exercised not to spray the solvent on the test surface directly, because this can remove the penetrant from the flaws.

-A thin layer of white developer is applied after excess penetrant has been removed.
+A thin layer of white developer is applied after the excess penetrant has been removed.
 Various types of developers are available like a non-aqueous wet developer, dry powder, water suspendable, and water-soluble.
 Based on the compatibility of the penetrant, the developer is selected.
 The developer basically draws back the dye penetrant from the defects to the surface so that those can be visible.
-This process is known as bleed out.
+This process is known as bleeding out.
 Developers are applied by dusting, spraying, or dipping.